MTG/IAM-tutorial-ismir22/_sources/landing.md

 ## Reference this Book

-If you would like to reference this book please use.
+If you would like to reference this book please use:

 ```bibtex
 @book{iam_tutorial_ismir22,